Talk on SecondLife

 Boulton and Watt beam engine – the museum experience

-Posted by jerry on June 23rd, 2007 — Posted in Journal, Steam, Technology
+Posted by Jerry on June 23rd, 2007 — Posted in Journal, Steam, Technology

 In London recently I visited one of my favourite haunts – the London Science Museum, where they have an excellent collection of steam engines, among other things.
 On a previous visit I managed to coincide with a live steam day when they had several of the engines operating under steam.